-In addition, the Commerce Commissioner has created a number of work groups to provide technical assistance on the design and development of a Minnesota Exchange.
-These work groups are comprised of a variety of stakeholders and are tasked with developing, discussing and providing technical assistance on options to the Commerce Commissioner through the Health Insurance Exchange Advisory
+A number of technical work groups have been created to provide technical assistance on the design and development of a Minnesota Exchange.
+These work groups are comprised of a variety of stakeholders and are tasked with developing, discussing and providing technical assistance on options to the Administration through the Health Insurance Exchange Advisory Task Force.
+Details on each of the work groups can be found on the Minnesota Health Insurance Exchange website.
+There are numerous work groups which include:

-Task Force.
-Details on each of the work groups can be found on the Department of Commerce website.
-There are numerous work groups which are:
+- Adverse Selection and Encouraging Market Competition and Value

-- Adverse Selection and Encouraging Market Competition and Value (Includes Plan Certification Subgroup)
+- Plan Certification Subgroup

 - Navigators and Agents/Brokers

 - Governance

 - Financing

 - Tribal Consultation

 - IT and Operations

 - Individual Eligibility

 - Small Employers and Employees

 - Measurement and Reporting

 - Outreach, Communications and Marketing